musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 However, things aren't _quite_ that simple.
 At the moment your VM is a pretty empty box.
 You will need to install your development stack before you can do anything too useful.

-###Provisioning

-You could do this manually but downloading whatever you need using package managers like apt-get etc. This is fine, but there are two important reasons why this probably isn't the best way to go.

-1. To perform tasks like installing new software you will have to have root access.
-At the moment you are logged in as a user called Vagrant, not Root.
-You can change this easily enough, however, by typing:

-	sudo su

-2. This is the biggie.
-If you install things by hand then when you destroy your virtual machine (which you will do, often) then everything you have installed will disappear with it.
-You will have to re-install everything _every_ time you startup a new VM.
-Bad times.

-So what's the answer?
-It's called **Provisioning** and it means that you have some sort of config file saved that Vagrant can run a series of commands and install everything you need _each time you start a new VM_.

-Unfortunately, this is where things start to get (for me at least) a bit tricky.
-There are various options, but it took me quite sometime to get this setup correctly.

-From what I can gather there are three main ways of provisioning a VM using Vagrant (not including writing a bash script - see the vagrant docs for info on this):

-1. Puppet
-2. Chef
-3. Salt

-I think that they all do basically the same thing, but in slightly different ways.
-I've tried playing with Puppet but whilst asking for some help on the Vagrant irc channel I was recommended Salt which is what I'll be talking about now.
-Puppet and Chef both use Ruby, so if that's your thing then go for that.
-Salt uses files written in the YAML format which I personally find much easier to understand.
-It is also used a lot in Symfony2 and Doctrine which I will be discussing later on in this series.